Published by St. Martin's Griffin on February 2nd 2016

 Genres: Fiction, Mystery

 Amazon / Barnes & Noble

 This post contains affiliate links you can use to purchase the book.
 If you buy the book using the link, I will receive a small commission from the sale at no cost to you.

 The Language of Secrets is the 2nd book in the Esa Khattak mystery series.
 Inspector Esa Khattak is the Community Policing Detective liaison for minority groups in Canada.
-When his childhood friend, Mohsin Dar, is found murdered, Esa is called in to give the ‘appearance of investigating.’
-Mohsin was working for the federal agency INSET by infiltrating a possible terrorist cell.
+Mohsin Dar, Khattak’s childhood friend, is found murdered.
+Esa is called in to give the ‘appearance of investigating.’
+Mohsin works for the federal agency, INSET, by infiltrating a possible terrorist cell.

 Between Esa’s integrity and his personal relationship with the victim, he is unable to stick to appearances.
 Esa is not without faults – prickly, with more secrets than the Vatican.
 But he is honorable.
 Great at his job.
 Open-minded with anyone different from himself.
 And he is Muslim.
 His sidekick, Detective Rachel Getty, is just as flawed, though she is paired with Khattak to temper his prickliness.
 Have you ever watched NCIS?
 I’d compare Detective Esa Khattak to a Muslim Jethro Gibbs and Detective Getty to the lovable, but smart, Special Agent Eleanor Bishop.